Directed by Professor Peter Marshall

 To widen and deepen students’ understanding of themes in the study of early modern history; to help students develop a conceptual and practical understanding of the skills of an historian of the early modern era; to help students hone their ability to formulate and achieve a piece of critical and reflective historiographical writing; to support students in developing the ability to undertake critical analysis; to help students develop the ability to formulate and test concepts and hypotheses.

-Week 2: The public sphere and communicative practices Mark Knights (NB: Thursday 10-12 in S0.11)
+Week 8: The public sphere and communicative practices – Mark Knights

-Week 10: Conceptualising early modernity: A recapitulation Claudia Stein (Thursday 2-4 pm in S0.19)
+Week 10: Conceptualising early modernity: A recapitulation – Claudia Stein

 Each seminar will address current historiographical debates as well as the skills and sources necessary to investigate them.
 We also have a companion moodle site for specific tasks like module feedback.

 All MA students are strongly encouraged to attend History Department research seminars and expected to participate in those (co-)hosted by our 'Early Modern and Eighteenth Century Centre'.
 Many may also be interested in taking the skills training (palaeography, Latin for research) offered by the Renaissance Centre.

 By the end of this module, students will be able to demonstrate: